-The second group, $c^{\text{vac,clu}}_{\text{eq}}$, is the fraction of vacancies trapped by clusters.
 The sizes of these clusters are expressed as $N^{\text{clu}}$, which is the number of lattice sites occupied by this cluster.
-The concentrations of these clusters, $c^{\text{clu}}$, are expressed as an atomic fraction (number of clusters in the whole simulation supercell divided by the number of lattice sites in this supercell).
-The term $z^{\text{clu}}$ represents the number of neighboring sites which are direct nearest neighbors to any atom belonging to the cluster.
-These sites provide additional sites for trapping vacancies on the cluster's surface. $\tilde E_{\text{bind}}^{\text{clu}}$ is the effective vacancy binding energy of clusters that can be provided by Eq.~\ref{eq:effective_binding_energy}, with negative values indicating attractive binding.
+The concentrations of these clusters, $c^{\text{clu}}$, are expressed as an atomic fraction (the number of clusters in the whole simulation supercell divided by the number of lattice sites in this supercell).
+The term $z^{\text{clu}}$ represents the number of neighboring sites that are direct nearest neighbors to any atom belonging to the cluster.
+These sites provide additional sites for trapping vacancies at the cluster-matrix interfaces. $\tilde E_{\text{bind}}^{\text{clu}}$ is the effective vacancy binding energy of clusters calculated by Eq.~\ref{eq:effective_binding_energy}, with negative values indicating attractive binding.

 The last group, $c^{\text{vac,res}}_{\text{eq}}$, represents the residual vacancies that remain freely distributed in the Al matrix.